SabishiiKoto/Memory-Matching-Game/README.md

 ## What I Learned / Why I Made This
 - Practiced designing GUI using SceneBuilder.
-- Practiced designing with images.
+- Practiced designing with images and colors.
 - Handled errors and bugs.

 ## License